JustinByrne/JustinByrne/README.md

 ### Hi I'm Justin

 I'm a self motivated tech enthusiasts.
 Spending more than half my life dedicated to the tech industry.
 I built my first computer at the age of 11, and have been building ever since.
-My interests have changed across the years from system building to web programming and even a dab of software engineering, and just like my interests, my operating system has changed, sometimes more then 4 times a year.
+My interests have changed across the years from system building to web development and even a dab of software engineering, and just like my interests, my operating system has changed, sometimes more then 4 times a year.

 **Current OS: <img src="https://img.shields.io/badge/Pop!__OS%2022.04-282C34?style=flat&logo=popos&logoColor=48B9C7" alt="Pop!
 OS 22.04" title="Pop!_OS" height="25" />**